HarshGupta767/Excel-Sales-Finances-and-Realtime-Time-Business-Analytics/README.md

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-## Technical & Soft Skills:
+## Technical:
+- [x] Basics of Excel with Conditional Formatting, Tables & Charts
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x] Data Cleaning & Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.
+- [x] Combining bad data using VLOOKUP, INDEXMATCH, XLOOKUP
+- [x] Business Math's and Statistics for KPIs
 - [x] Ability to derive fiscal months and quarters.
 - [x]	Establishing data model relationships with Power Pivot.
+- [x] Pivot Table for creating Business Reports
 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.